TechyCodex/flutter-fastapi-websocket-chat/README.md

 # 💬 Flutter + FastAPI Real-Time Chat App

-A simple and efficient real-time chat application built using **Flutter** for the frontend and **FastAPI** for the backend via **WebSocket communication**.
+A beginner-friendly real-time chat application built using **Flutter** (frontend) and **FastAPI** (backend) with **WebSocket** communication.
+Great for learning how WebSockets work in full-stack apps!

 ---

+## 🎯 Purpose

+This project is designed for **educational purposes** — to help you understand how:

+* Flutter connects to a WebSocket server
+* FastAPI handles real-time communication using WebSocket
+* Data flows between client and server
+* You can build chat UIs dynamically in Flutter

+---

 ## 🚀 Features

-* 🔁 Real-time messaging via WebSockets
+* 🔁 Real-time messaging using WebSockets
-* 👤 User joins by entering a name
+* 👤 Simple username entry before chat
-* 📩 Message broadcasting to all connected clients
+* 📩 Message broadcasting to all connected users
-* 🧭 Differentiated UI for sender and receiver
+* 🧭 UI distinguishes between sender and receiver
-* 🕒 Timestamps on each message
+* 🕒 Timestamp displayed with each message
-* 💡 Built with simplicity & scalability in mind
+* 📚 Minimal and readable code for easy learning

 ---